zeno4ever/outlinedemoparty/content/catering.md

 toc: false
 ---

 At Outline, besides the demoscene you can enjoy good food from our catering experts.
-Expect prices around € 15-20 per meal, as soon we have more detail we will anounce them here.
+The food on Friday and Saturday will be cooked by chefs Duckzors and EAT-DRINK-FUCK of Poo Brain.

+Want to join us [register](/register) yourself and fill in the form accordingly.
+If you want vegitarian options we offer these to, check this option in the form.

-Thursday May 9th
+### Thursday May 9th
-* TBD
+* Chinese / Indonesian rice table ( € 15,=) (external catering)

-Friday May 10th
+### Friday May 10th
-* TBD
+* Friday : Chana Korma from Base Gravy, Coriander Chutney, Mango Chutney, Rice ( € 15,= )

-Saturday May 11th
+### Saturday May 11th
-* TBD
+* Saturday : Chili Con Carne or Chili Sin Carne with side dishes ( € 10,= )